csulb-datascience/Multimodal-Few-Shot-Learning-for-Gait-Recognition/README.md

 # Results

 The following countour plots show the obtained distributions of ACC as a function of γ and ν for the CNN, RNN, and ensemble models respectivelly.
 A comparison of the area in which the rates are greater than 90% (light green to yellow areas) indicates that the region of the ensemble model is broader than that of the regions of the CNN or RNN model.
-This means that the ensemble model has a weak dependency when selecting γ and ν, which affects the robustness of the recognition result<br/>
+This means that the ensemble model has a weak dependency when selecting γ and ν, which affects the robustness of the recognition result.<br/>
 <img src="images/acc.png" width="70%">

+The distribution of the TPR is shown in the following plot.
+A comparison of the area in which the rates are greater than 93% (yellow), the region of the RNN model is slightly broader than that of the CNN model.
+The overall distribution of the ensemble model is similar to that of the RNN model.<br/>

 <img src="images/tpr.png" width="70%">

+The distribution of the TNRs is shown below.
+Contrary to the distributions of the TPR, the overall distribution of the ensemble model is almost identical to the distribution of the CNN model.
+In particular, a comparison of the area in which the rates are greater than 93% (yellow) reveals that the region of the CNN model is significantly broader than that of the RNN model.<br/>

 <img src="images/tnr.png" width="70%">

+ These distributions of the TNR explain why the ACC of the RNN model is significantly lower than the ACC of the CNN model.<br/>

 # Contributors
 Nelson Minaya nelson.minaya@student.csulb.edu <br/>